 By explaining clearly and sensitively the reasons behind the M&A you will control the narrative, and stop unfounded rumours circulating.
 Transparency also creates goodwill and reduces fear of the future within the workforce.
 This will help stop key employees jumping ship or being poached by rivals before the new structure is in place.

 Also critical to a smooth transition is the creation of an Integration Team to oversee the merger.
-They will need to analyse corporate cultures, asses employees and perform due diligence.
+It will need to analyse corporate cultures, assess employees and perform due diligence.
 APB has the toolset to help your mergers team.

 StressFactor takes the stress out of M&A

-StressFactor™ is an invaluable tool when deciding how to best integrate the two companies employees.
-Our software clearly identifies the personality traits of key personnel within both workforces, this allows the transition team to make informed decisions about which people will work together in the newly formed team structure.
+StressFactor™ is an invaluable tool when deciding how to best integrate the two companies’ teams of employees.
+Our software clearly identifies the personality traits of key personnel within both workforces, this allows the integrations team to make informed decisions about which people will work together in the newly formed team structure.